department-for-transport-public/sharepointr/README.md

 You can also upload an entire folder of files to SharePoint using the `export_sharepoint_folder()` function, which will recursively upload all files in the specified folder to SharePoint.

 * `export_sharepoint()`: Exports a data frame to SharePoint as a file.
 This function automatically detects the file type and uses the appropriate function to write it for common data file types.
-You can specify the `site`, `drive`, and `path` parameters to locate where you want to save the file in SharePoint.
+You can specify the `site`, `drive`, and `dest_path` parameters to locate where you want to save the file in SharePoint.

 * `export_sharepoint_file()`: Uploads a file from your local machine to SharePoint.
 This is useful for uploading files that you have created or modified on your computer, such as reports or unusual file types.
-You can specify the `site`, `drive`, and `path` parameters to locate where you want to save the file in SharePoint, and the `file` parameter to specify the path to the file on your local machine.
+You can specify the `site`, `drive`, and `dest_path` parameters to locate where you want to save the file in SharePoint, and the `file` parameter to specify the path to the file on your local machine.

 * `export_sharepoint_folder()`: Uploads an entire folder of files to SharePoint.
 This is useful for uploading multiple files at once, such as a folder of reports or data files.
-You can specify the `site`, `drive`, and `path` parameters to locate where you want to save the files in SharePoint, and the `dest_path` parameter to specify the path to the folder on your local machine.
+You can specify the `site`, `drive`, and `dest_path` parameters to locate where you want to save the files in SharePoint, and the `dest_path` parameter to specify the path to the folder on your local machine.
 If a destination is not specified, the function will copy the files to the root of the specified drive in SharePoint, in the same folder structure as you have locally.

 ## Rendering Rmarkdown documents directly to Sharepoint